 Also new to workouts are Core Training, Functional Strength and Cooldown.

 The Activity app has also been newly branded as Fitness and will continue to provide users metrics on daily activities, workouts, awards, competitions and trends.

 In a direct response to Covid-19, the Watch OS 7 can now automatically detect hand-washing.
 Using the motion sensor and mic it can pick up the sound of squirting soap or water and prompt you to wash your hands for 20 seconds.

 Also possibly as a response to Covid-19, iOS 14's improvements on maps will expand to watchOS 7 with greater optimization for cycling directions – a welcome update as most gear up for commutes while avoiding public transit.

 Watch OS 7's attention towards cycling will provide users details like time and distance of travel along with information on bike lanes, stairs, and when you might need to dismount to walk your bike.
 You can also see details on inclines to avoid routes that are hillier than others.

 Blood Oxygen measurement

 This could be very important for some, as the measurement would indicate whether the wearer is in danger of cardiac arrest or potential respiratory problems.
-It's unclear whether the technology required would be limited to the upcoming Apple Watch Series 6 or not, but if older models in the range can access the feature then it will be an impressive, and free, upgrade.

 Finally, with many parents now passing their older Apple Watches down to their children, Apple is reportedly preparing some parental control features for the new version of watchOS.
 These should include restrictions on apps, times the device can be used, and age-related access to content.
 Expect something similar to the ScreenTime feature in iOS.